HarvardURC/Workshops/Wintersession/workshop.md

 # HURC Wintersession Workshop: Robot Rover

 Welcome to the Harvard Undergraduate Robotics Club's Wintersession workshops!
 Over the course of these workshops, you will be constructing a miniature robot rover from the ground up.
-[ADD SOME STUFF HERE!!!].
 If at any point you have a question, don't hesitate to ask one of the HURC members for guidance.

 ## Part One: Mechanical Design
 ### Getting Started